-You can find how its IDL looks like from source codes in the
+You can find how the language looks like from source codes in the

 Note that its design is highly unstable and could be changed.